Poverty in Australia: Relative poverty

-The problem of these measures is that they focus exclusively on income.
-But poverty is also defined through other indicators such as education, health, access to services and infrastructure, vulnerability, social exclusion, access to social capital, etc.
+The problem with these measures is that they focus exclusively on income.
+However, poverty is also defined by other indicators, such as education, health, access to services and infrastructure, vulnerability, social exclusion, and access to social capital.

-The most widely used indicator to take non-income factors into consideration is the Human Development Index (HDI) compiled yearly by the United Nations Development Programme (UNDP), which combines measures for income, health, and education.
-For advanced economies, the Human Poverty Index (HPI-2) was developed, which takes into consideration the higher levels of income, health, and education in these countries.
-Australia ranks very high on these global indexes.
+The most widely used indicator for considering non-income factors is the Human Development Index (HDI), compiled yearly by the United Nations Development Program (UNDP), which combines measures for income, health, and education.
+For advanced economies, the Human Poverty Index (HPI-2) was developed, which takes into account the higher levels of income, health, and education in these countries.
+Australia ranks very highly on these global indexes.

 A relative poverty line was calculated in Australia for the Henderson poverty inquiry in 1973.
 It was $62.70 a week, which was the disposable income required to support the basic needs of a family of two adults and two dependent children at the time.
-This poverty line has been updated regularly by the Melbourne Institute according to increases in average incomes; for a single unemployed person, it was $445.40 per week (including housing costs) in March 2020.
-In Australia, the OECD poverty would equate to a "disposable income of less than $358 per week for a single adult (higher for larger households to take account of their greater costs).
+This poverty line has been updated regularly by the Melbourne Institute to reflect the increase in average incomes.
+For a single unemployed person, it was $445.40 per week (including housing costs) in March 2020.
+In Australia, the OECD poverty would equate to a "disposable income of less than $358 per week for a single adult (higher for larger households to account for their greater costs).
+In recent times, the amount of money a family with two adults and two dependent children needs to survive has jumped to $1,145.61 per week due to inflation and increased grocery prices.